matheuspl92/tic-tac-toe/README.md

 OK!
 Make an easy computer play the updated game

+OK!
 Make a medium computer play the updated game

+OK!
 Make a hard computer play the updated game

 OK!
 Make an unbeatable computer play the updated game